- Game Information

 General Episode Information:

 Episodes are typically timed, starting with 30 seconds and adding time by shooting certain lit episode shots.
-In order to complete an episode, you need to shoot a certain set of shots to light the Turtle Shots, shooting one of these shots will award the Completion Bonus and complete the episode.
+In order to complete an episode, you need to shoot a certain set of shots to light the Turtle Shots, shooting one of these multi-color flashing shots will award the Completion Bonus and complete the episode.
+Completed episode icons will have a green bar next to them on the display.
+Played episodes display in color.
+Unplayed episodes are grayed out.

 When you start an episode you are awarded Episode Start Points.
 For episodes 1 through 6 this value starts at 275k and increases by 25k for every episode you’ve played; for episodes 7 and 8 this value seems to be boosted by 100k (375k).